-1.6.5.
-The Trust met the two-week wait target for symptomatic breast disease in January 2014 with a performance of 93.81 per cent, against a target of 93 per cent.
+1.6.6.
+The Trust met the two-week wait target for symptomatic breast disease in January 2014 with a performance of 94.97 per cent, against a target of 93 per cent.
 This position still requires validation.
-The overall target of 93 per cent for quarter 3 was met, with an overall performance of 93.29 per cent.
-The current un-validated position for January 2014 shows non-compliance against the 62 Day standard, Screening standard and the 31 diagnosis to first treatment standard.
-It is predicted that after validation is completed that these targets will remain non-compliant.
-It is likely that the Trust will not meet the 62 day screening to treatment standard for Quarter 3 and it was non-compliant with this standard in Quarter 2.
+The target of 93 per cent for quarter 3 was met, with an overall performance of 93.29 per cent.
+The current un-validated position for February 2014 shows non-compliance against the 62 Day Screening standard only, which is an improving position The Trust failed to meet this target for quarter 3.
 Performance Improvement is being led by the Specialist Division working closely with the Surgical and Clinical Support divisions.
 The risk is on the risk register for the Surgical Division as the pathway most affected is the breast pathway.
-These risks will be discussed further at RMGG for addition to the corporate risk register.
+These risks will be discussed further at RMGG for a decision as to the addition to the corporate risk register.

-1.6.6.
+1.6.7.
 Delays and breaches of targets by SECAmb, which is affecting the ability of the Trust to respond to those patients who deteriorate internally and those who require specific paramedical input before admission.
 The number of incidents reporting delays in inter site transfers have increased, specifically those where the patient is in receipt of critical care and/or where specialist services are located at a different hospital site.
 A meta-analysis of these cases has been undertaken, which confirmed the risk and the level of documentation associated with the decision to transfer.
 There are also a number of incidents where a detailed Root Cause Analysis (RCA) has been undertaken, which the initial attendance by a single-handed "first responder" may have affected the patient outcome.
 The Trust is making concerted efforts to liaise with SECAmb about these issues and to collaborate with joint RCA investigations when this is deemed necessary.
+An indepth analysis of transfers of care has been undertaken and it has been agreed with SECAmb and the Commissioner that SECamb will continue to carry out critical high risk care transfers rather than the current Patient Transport provider.